algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 *Warning*: Usage should be restricted to very rare use cases, as JSON decoding is expensive and quite limited.
 In addition, JSON objects are large and not optimized for size.

-Almost all smart contracts should use simpler and smaller methods (such as the ABI - https://arc.algorand.foundation/ARCs/arc-0004).
+Almost all smart contracts should use simpler and smaller methods (such as the [ABI](https://arc.algorand.foundation/ARCs/arc-0004).
 This opcode should only be used in cases where JSON is only available option, e.g. when a third-party only signs JSON.

 ## balance